 Who is Responsible for Workplace Injuries?

 The interesting thing about Pennsylvania’s workers’ compensation law is that you are entitled to benefits regardless of who caused your injury.
 It does not matter if you or your employer was at fault for the accident – the employer must provide benefits to the employee.
 There are a few exceptions for circumstances in which the injury arose out of defective machinery or if willful misconduct is involved.
-In this case, contact the Philadelphia workplace injury attorneys at The Law Office of Jared S. Zafran, LLC.
+In this case, contact the Philadelphia workplace injury attorneys at Zafran Law Group.